-The Audit Committee ("Committee") was chaired by Justin Ward until 1 January 2023 when Nemone Wynn-Evans assumed the Chair
+The Audit Committee ("Committee") was chaired by Nemone Wynn-Evans during the year.

-During the year the Committee comprised all of the Directors.
-Due to there only being three directors appointed to the Company, it is appropriate that that Board's Chairman should be a member of the Audit Committee.
-A summary of the Audit Committee's principal activities for the year to 30 September 2023 is provided helow:
+The Committee comprised all of the Directors.
+Due to there only being three directors appointed to the Company until 26 July 2024, it was appropriate that that Board's Chairman should be a member of the Audit Committee.
+Following the Merger and the appointment of Graham Paterson to the Committee, it was agreed that the Board's Chairman could attend the Audit Committee meetings as an attendee but not as a member in accordance with the recommendation of the 2018 FRC Corporate Governance Code (updated in January 2024) as best practice.
+A summary of the Audit Committee's principal activities for the year to 30 September 2024 is provided below: